“Yeshua went out as usual to the Mount of Olives, and His talmidim [disciples] followed Him.” (Luke 22:39)

 The Shekinah Glory of God on the Mount of Olives

-The prophet Ezekiel who was taken into the Babylonian exile around 597 BC also foresaw that God’s glory would leave the city and rest on the Mount of Olives.
+The Prophet Ezekiel who was taken into Babylonian exile around 597 BC foresaw that God’s glory would one day leave the Temple and rest on the Mount of Olives.

 “The glory of the LORD went up from within the city and stopped above the mountain east of it.”
 (Ezekiel 11:23)

 Rabbi Jonathan, who witnessed the Roman conquest of Jerusalem in AD 66–70, wrote that the Shekinah glory of God did indeed leave the Temple in AD 66 and moved to the Mount of Olives.